googleapis/cloud-trace-nodejs/plugins.md

 - Binding callbacks and event emitters with a CLS namespace in order to propagate trace contexts across asynchronous boundaries.

+In addition to the above, the `api` object also provides a number of well-known label keys and constants through `api.labels` and `api.constants` respectively.

 ### Trace Spans

 These functions provide the capability to create trace spans, add labels to